- TypeScript 94.1%

 If pm2 logs shows kind: "logged_out" or you see a fresh QR string in the logs:

-pm2 restart kokpit-wa-bridgepm2 logs kokpit-wa-bridge --lines 5— copy the QR string out of the log.- Open WhatsApp on phone → Linked Devices → Link a device → scan.
+qr-server pairing page available, or copy the QR string frompm2 logs kokpit-wa-bridge --lines 5. - Open WhatsApp on phone → Linked Devices → Link a device → scan.

 License